 It’s also incredibly long.
 It feels every second of its 2 hour 20 minute runtime.
 And so much of it was completely unnecessary.
 It’s like a horrible meal in an awful restaurant, and the servings are ginormous.

-I thought the year couldn’t sink any lower than Fifty Shades Freed.
-I was wrong.
+If you thought the year couldn’t sink any lower than Fifty Shades Freed. you were wrong.
 As misogynistic and rapey as that is, this takes it to a completely different level.

 If you’d like to hear me swear loudly in Russian about how much I hated this movie, check out this week’s episode of the Bored as Hell podcast, where we also talk about Game Night, Annihilation, and make our Oscar picks.